borine/bluealsa-autoconfig/README.md

 `bluealsa-agent` is a simple program to invoke arbitrary user commands in response to BlueALSA PCM D-Bus signals.
 It does not require `root` privileges and is intended to be used as a user service.

-For a trivial example, if it is required to display a desktop info pop-up whenever a BlueALSA PCM is added or removed, one could install the following shell script as `/usr/local/bin/bluealsa-notify` and then run the `bluealsa-agent` service as
+For a trivial example, suppose it is required to display a desktop info pop-up whenever a BlueALSA PCM is added or removed; one could install the following shell script as `/usr/local/bin/bluealsa-notify` and then run the `bluealsa-agent` service as
 ```
-bluealsa-agent /usr/bin/bluealsa-notify
+bluealsa-agent /usr/local/bin/bluealsa-notify
 ```

 ```